zotroneneis/zotroneneis.github.io/_portfolio/portfolio-3.md

 Since I was bored by the usual tutorial examples, I looked for a topic that would make it fun to study and implement the concepts.
 And since I absolutely love Harry Potter, I started creating a whole Harry Potter universe around the topics.

+All code can be found in [this GitHub repository](https://github.com/zotroneneis/harry_potter_universe).
+My blog features the corresponding blog posts.

 ## Overview

 | Day   | Topics          | Blog post with explanations | Code for the day  |